Robin Joiner, Psychiatric Mental Health Nurse Practitioner

 What's your favorite quirk about yourself?

 I’m kinda noisy.
 I often think “out loud” and it’s not uncommon for me to be whistling or singing.
-I also made lots and lots of lists.
+I also make lots and lots of lists.

 What does social justice mean to you?